-A number of searches for the wrecks of the Erebus and Terror found nothing.
+A number of searches for the wrecks of the Erebus and Terror found nothing for a long time.
 In 2010 however, the remains of H.M.S.
-Investigator, one of the would be rescue ships that became icebound before being abandoned and subsequently sinking were found upright and reasonable intact in 11m of water in Mercy Bay, Banks Island.
+Investigator, one of the would be rescue ships that became icebound before being abandoned and subsequently sinking were found upright and reasonably intact in 11m of water at Mercy Bay, Banks Island.

 2014 - Erebus found, 2016 - Terror foundOn the 9th of September 2014 a search called the "Victoria Strait Expedition" found one of Franklin's ships in east Queen Maud Gulf to the west of O'Reilly Island.
 Initially it was not clear which ship had been found, later being identified as the Erebus, it is well preserved and largely intact.
 More here from Parks Canada.

 Almost exactly two years later on the 11th of September 2016 a ship wreck found about 24m (80ft) down in a bay to the south of King William Island was surveyed by a small remotely operated submersible vehicle.
 It was found to be the Terror in a remarkably intact state of preservation.
 There are plates and a can on a shelf and glass panes still intact in 3 of the 4 tall windows in the stern cabin.
 The findings imply that the ship sank slowly after being shut up and prepared for the winter.
 More information here.